 How much can you save by upgrading to a more energy-efficient HVAC system?
 It’s time to find out!
-Timo’s Energy Efficiency Calculator allows you to gauge the savings before you invest your hard-earned money in a new system that may not be right for you and your space.
+Our infographic demonstrates the savings in your electric bill alongside your monthly financing payment when you replace your old unit with a more energy-efficient system.

 Calculate the Savings Before the Spending

-- What is the difference in energy costs between my current cooling system’s SEER and an air conditioner with a higher SEER rating?
+Our energy efficiency infographic helps you understand the difference in energy costs between your current cooling system and an air conditioner with a higher SEER rating, while factoring in a monthly financing payment when you purchase a new unit.

 Seasonal Energy Efficiency Ratio (SEER) is the rating system representing the energy efficiency of air conditioners and heat pumps.
 The higher the number, the less electricity the air conditioner or heat pump consumes to keep your home cool.